prostodevs/PyConversionTool/README.md

 ### Prerequisites

-Verify python3 is installed on the current system.

-From the terminal at root directory, run the command 'python3 --version'
+Verify python3 is installed on the current system: from the terminal at root directory, run the command 'python3 --version'

 If a version is presented, no additional installations are necessary.
 If an error is provided, see the Python website (below) for assistance with installation.